Glasgow City Council: Political control

+The council has been under no overall control since 2017.
+Following the 2022 election a Scottish National Party minority administration formed to run the council with informal support from the Greens.

 The first election to the City of Glasgow District Council was held in 1974, initially operating as a shadow authority alongside the outgoing corporation until the new system came into force on 16 May 1975.
 A shadow authority was again elected in 1995 ahead of the reforms which came into force on 1 April 1996.
 Political control of the council since 1975 has been as follows: